Last Updated on January 4, 2023 by Andrew Pirie

 First Published July 10, 2013, by Andrew Pirie

-The Philippines had a very rich tradition of Asian Women Sprint Champions starting with Inocencia Solis in the 50s and then Mona Sulaiman in the 60s.
+The Philippines had a vibrant tradition of Asian Women Sprint Champions, starting with Inocencia Solis in the 50s and then Mona Sulaiman in the 60s.
 After Sulaiman, some time passed.
-Then a stocky teenager born in La Carlota, Negros Occidental on February 28, 1952, emerged to become the countries next Sprint Queen.
+A stocky teenager born in La Carlota, Negros Occidental, on February 28, 1952, emerged to become the country’s next Sprint Queen.

 Amelita Alanes ASIAN GAMES 1970

 In the heats, Alanes posted a time of 11.9 seconds and held the Filipino Junior Record at the time for two years; before Lucila Salao broke it (11.6 secs).
 Alanes could only finish fourth in the finals with a time of 12.4 seconds.
 The Asian Record Holder Chi Cheng won the race in 11.6 seconds.
 Due to Chi Cheng of Taipei’s unavailability, the world record holder strained a thigh muscle during the heats.